-The results from each study vary but they picked up enough other kinds of bacteria to convince you to wipe down these germy surfaces:
+The results from each study vary but they picked up enough bacteria (including E. coli) to convince you to wipe down these germy surfaces:

-Airport drinking fountain button.
-This was next germiest surface in air travel, with about half as much bacteria as tray tables, according to the study.
+This was the next germiest of surfaces tested in the TravelMath study, with about half as much bacteria as tray tables.
 If you or your kids are going to use the water fountain in the airport, consider covering the button with a facial tissue or using hand sanitizer immediately afterward.

-Overhead air vent.
 After wiping down your tray table, give the overhead air vent some attention.
-Passengers are constantly reaching up to adjust the air flow and temperature.
-Those things get filthy.
+Passengers are constantly reaching up to adjust the airflow and temperature and like any vent, they can get incredibly dusty.

-Lavatory flush button.
 While it may surprise you that this wasn't the germiest place of all, it still deserves attention.
 If the button must be press, wipe it down beforehand, or wash your hand well after using the bathroom.

-Bathroom stall lock.
-Ditto for the lavatory lock.
+The same goes for the lavatory lock.
 Every time you touch one, you need to wash your hands or use the sanitizer.
 Especially since almost 20 percent of passengers don't wash their hands after using the bathroom.

 Concerned about germs when you travel?
 Here are 6 things to disinfect in your hotel room and 9 common-sense ways to avoid getting sick on a cruise.